TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Data Storage Backup Solutions

-• Snapshots and periodic snapshot tasks
+• Taking regular snapshots or creating periodic snapshot tasks

-• Replication to another system (remote replication)
+• Setting up replication to another system (remote replication)

 You can take single snapshots or schedule periodic snapshot tasks to capture changes to stored data without the storage overhead that comes with backing up through data replication, or you can use one of the replication options SCALE provides.